sebajara/birds/README.md

 ## Rock Creek Park Identification helper

-I scrapped the web pages associated to each bird in the check list in the [Audubon](https://www.audubon.org) and [Allaboutbirds](https://www.allaboutbirds.org/) sites, and downloaded their pictures and some diagrams.
+I scraped the web pages associated to each bird in the check list in the [Audubon](https://www.audubon.org) and [Allaboutbirds](https://www.allaboutbirds.org/) sites, and downloaded their pictures and some diagrams.
 Then, I organize them into a mini